Dreams deferred

-Hamza N. Ibrahim, a 2023 graduate from Al-Azhar University as an English teacher, has also finished 10 levels at the Cambridge Language Center.
-He is currently pursuing his dream of being a journalist.
+Hamza N. Ibrahim is a 2023 graduate from Al-Azhar University where he trained to be an English teacher.
+He has also finished 10 levels at the Cambridge Language Center.

 He has a passion for sports in general and reading in particular.
 He likes to write and aspires to be a playwright.
 He enjoys hiking, practicing photography, and talking to people from abroad.
 He loves learning and traveling to new places.